brtmax/actual-release-radar/README.md

 # Spotify New Releases Playlist Creator
 I got very frustrated with Spotify since they decided that a release radar should not actually contain all your followed artist's new releases, but instead be filled with suggestions and ads.
 This solves this problem and creates a new playlist with all the recent releases of all your followed artists.
 The code is not pretty, but it works.
+I believe something similar has been done before, but most of those applications did not fully work for me.

 ## Features
 - Creates a playlist with new releases from your followed artists